jrpotter/portfolio/_posts/2017-07-25-vim-highlight.md

 A small Vim plugin that maintains a custom registry for manipulating highlights.
-This registry allows highlighting different keywords without overriding previous seaarches.
+This registry allows highlighting different keywords without overriding previous searches.
 Includes a small snippet for including the active highlight from within the statusline.